codepath/android_guides/Handling-Scrolls-with-CoordinatorLayout.md

    }
 ```

 The best way to understand how to implement these custom behaviors is by studying the AppBarLayout.Behavior and FloatingActionButtion.Behavior examples.
-Although the source code is not publicly available yet, you can use the decompiler integrated with Android 1.2 to examine how they work by navigating up the source tree.
+Although the source code is not publicly available yet, you can use the decompiler integrated with Android Studio 1.2 to examine how they work by navigating up the source tree.

 ## References